Strikes, protests pose new headache for Paris tourism

 "A strike of that scope a few weeks before Euro 2016 and at the heart of the tourist season is more than unacceptable," it said.

-The tourist board issued the warning a few hours before French authorities began a new campaign to bolster the appeal of the French capital to foreign visitors.
+The tourist board issued the warning as French authorities were due to launch a new campaign later in the day to bolster the appeal of the French capital to foreign visitors.

-Foreign Minister Jean-Marc Ayrault, Paris Mayor Anne Hidalgo and Ile-de-France region Vice-President Jerome Chartier joined forces at the Eiffel Tower to promote Paris as a safe and attractive destination.
+Foreign Minister Jean-Marc Ayrault, Paris Mayor Anne Hidalgo and Ile-de-France region President Valerie Pecresse are to join forces at the Eiffel Tower to promote Paris as a safe and attractive destination.

-"I believe that a spirit of responsibility will prevail.
-We will find a solution through dialogue.
-Our country has a real tradition of hospitality," Ayrault said, when asked about possible disruption to the Euro tournament.

-France, which is seeking to revive its economy, depends heavily on tourism, which generates over 7 percent of national gross domestic product and over 13 percent of that of the Ile-de-France region, which includes Paris.
+France, which is seeking to revive its economy, is heavily dependent on tourism, which generates over 7 percent of Gross Domestic Product and over 13 percent of that of the Ile-de-France region, which includes Paris.

-Data published by national statistics office INSEE this month showed that nearly six months after the Paris attacks, foreign visitors still shun the capital.
-The number of their nightly hotel stays in the Paris region was down 9.1 percent in the first quarter from a year ago.
+Data published by national statistics office INSEE this month showed that nearly six months after the Paris attacks, foreign visitors still shun the French capital, with the number of their nightly hotel stays in the Paris region down 9.1 percent in the first quarter from a year ago.

-That is worrying for local authorities and professionals.
-About 500,000 people in Ile-de-France have jobs linked to tourism, making it the biggest industry in the region.
+This is worrying for local authorities and professionals as about 500,000 people in the Ile-de-France region have jobs linked to tourism, making it the biggest industry there.

 The Nov.
-13 attacks, when Islamist militants killed 130 people in a spate of shootings and suicide bombings, cost French hoteliers an estimated 270 million euros ($300 million) in lost revenue last year, research firm MKG Group said.
-Paris alone accounted for 146 million euros.
+13 attacks, when Islamist militants killed 130 people in a spate of shootings and suicide bombings, cost French hoteliers an estimated 270 million euros ($300 million) in lost revenue last year, of which Paris alone accounted for 146 million, research firm MKG Group said.

 Hopes of a significant recovery in 2016 for Paris hoteliers were derailed by the Brussels attacks in March.
 Figures from MKG put annual revenue per hotel room in Paris down by around 10 percent so far in 2016.

-About 2.5 million spectators are expected for Euro 2016, which starts on June 10 for a month.
-The CGT labor union has called for another big national street protest in Paris on June 14.
+About 2.5 million spectators are expected for Euro 2016 which starts on June 10 for a month.
+The CGT labour union has called for another big national street protest in Paris on June 14. ($1 = 0.8979 euros) (Reporting by Dominique Vidalon, additional reporting by Michel Rose; Editing by Brian Love and Adrian Croft)

-France is the most-visited country in the world, with almost 85 million foreigners last year, around 16 million in Paris alone.
-France eyes 100 million foreign tourists by 2020, Ayrault reiterated on Monday.

-(Reporting by Dominique Vidalon, additional reporting by Michel Rose; Editing by Larry King)